-ENGR 100 Introduction to Engineering
+ENGR 100 Introduction to Engineering 2 cr.
 This course is intended for students who are interested in exploring the field of engineering and its many specialties.
-Students will gain an understanding of the engineer's approach to problem solving using active learning techniques.
-The course will introduce many specialties.
 Students will gain an understanding of the engineer's approach to problem solving using active learning techniques.
 The course will introduce students to the theoretical and applied aspects of engineering, focusing on basic engineering principles.
 Students will work in teams to analyze and solve design and production problems throughout the semester.
 Guest speakers and site visits will assist students in gaining an understanding of the profession and its role in our technological society.